George Barret Sr.: Later life

 Around 1770 Barret is known to have been living in Orchard street an extension of Baker Street in London, and he has been linked to the young Anglo- Irish aristocrat and aspiring politician, the Hon.
 Edward Augustus Stratford.
-Stratford of Baltinglass, Co.
-Wicklow (who became Earl of Aldborough) who was developing the land belonging to the City of London Corporation, called the Lord Mayor's Banqueting House Ground.
+Stratford of Baltinglass, County Wicklow (who became Earl of Aldborough) who was developing the land belonging to the City of London Corporation, called the Lord Mayor's Banqueting House Ground.
 Stratford laid out Stratford Place, a planned cul-de-sac of superior Georgian houses, culminating in a single grand mansion at the end, which is unique in London.
 Early on Stratford Place was grouped with Portland Place and the Adelphi Terrace in a trio of London's finest showpiece developments.
 According to a story published in 1783, Stratford had learned of the site from Barret, then resident in Orchard Street, whom he had consulted 'about purchasing or building a town house'.

 In later life Barret became increasingly impoverished.
 He appears to have been forced to sell the contents of his studio in 1771, shortly before moving out to Westbourne Green.
 It appears that larger landscape oils were going out of fashion and Barret may have concentrated more on producing watercolours and gouaches for sale.

 Barret had married Frances Percy in 1757 while still living in Dublin.
 Four of their children (George, James, Joseph and Mary) also became painters.
 George (1767–1842) achieved particular notability, as an early member of the Society of Painters in Water Colours, where he exhibited prolifically.
 James Barret succeeded his father as the master painter of Chelsea Hospital and exhibited oils and watercolours at the Royal Academy between 1785 and 1819.
 George Barrett Senior died in Westbourne Green in 1784.